 Having the right balance of internal, external, and backlinks can help you rank high in Google searches.
-Similarly, using relevant images can create a better user experience to bring you more traffic, and using the right blog post structure can lead to higher conversions.
+Similarly, using relevant images can create a better user experience to bring you more traffic.
+Using the perfect blog post structure leads to higher conversions.
 It only makes sense, then, to combine these strategies and learn how to turn an image into a link.

-In this article (and video), I’m going to walk you step by step through this process of how to turn an image into a link.
-I’ll cover the different types of links you can create with your images in WordPress, and of course cover the most popular which is creating a custom url image link.
-With this tutorial you’ll not only master how to turn an image into a link in wordpress, but you’ll fully understand the different options WordPress gives you while doing it.
+In this article (with video), I’m going to walk you step by step through this process of how to turn an image into a link.
+I’ll cover the different types of links you can create with your images in WordPress and how to implement them.
+With this tutorial you’ll not only master how to turn an image into a link in WordPress, but you’ll fully understand the different options WordPress gives you while doing it.

 If you’re like me, you’re a visual learner.
 Welcome to the wonderful world of video!
 Watch the following short video tutorial and I’ll show you the options WordPress gives you to choose from when turning your images into links.
 With a full understanding of how to turn your images into clickable links in your posts, you’ll be able to use whichever option suits you the best.

-Now, once you’ve placed your image into your content in the post editor, click on it to begin the process of turning it into a link.
+If you’re running the Classic WordPress editor, once you’ve placed your image into your content, click on it to begin the process of turning it into a link.
 Clicking on the image will pull up some options like whether you’d like the image centered, or left or right justified, along with an option to edit.
 Click on the pencil icon to edit.
 This opens the Image Details window where you can add a caption, alt text, & edit the image’s alignment and display size.